-As roadways undergo periodic resurfacing, there are opportunities to upgrade on-street bicycle facilities to current standards.
+As roadways undergo periodic resurfacing, there may be opportunities to upgrade on-street bicycle facilities to current standards.

-On-street facilities also include wide sidewalks (sidewalks that are at least 8-feet wide) that can be shared by people walking and bicycling.
+On-street facilities also include wide sidewalks (sidewalks that are at least 8-feet wide) that can be shared by people walking and bicycling (see Figure 8).